parvathisudha/Targeted-Panel-Analysis/Pipeline_details.md

 	#SBATCH --nodes=1
 	#SBATCH --ntasks-per-node=1
 	#SBATCH --time=15:00:00
-	#SBATCH --mem=50G
+	#SBATCH --mem=20G
 	#SBATCH -J Analysis
 	#SBATCH -o Analysis_%j.txt
 	#SBATCH -e Analysis_%j.err
 	#SBATCH --array=1-10
 ```
 #
-The jobs were run in parallel for all the samples using PBS -t option.
+The job will run in parallel for all the samples using #SBATCH --array option.
 [I run the analysis for 10 samples.
 Remember to change this according to your samples.
 Also, you can use 1-5,7,8 etc., if you need to run the pipeline for some of the samples in your list.]
 The sample names were saved as text file.
+#This pipeline can be used in HPC with PBS TORQUE by modifying the #SBATCH to #PBS.

 ### [TarPan](https://github.com/parvathisudha/tarpan)
  - TarPan Viewer is a tool used to visually inspect targeted panel sequencing data.